ShayHill/vimfiles/README.md

 * a nerd font from [Powerline](https://github.com/powerline/fonts) or [Nerd-Fonts](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts).
 I like DejaVu Sans Mono.
 * a subscription to [GitHub Copilot](https://github.com/features/copilot)
 * a compiled binary of [gvim_fullscreen](https://github.com/movsb/gvim_fullscreen) in the vimfiles folder
+* pyright (pip install) somewhere on your path or in your virtual environment
 * a 32-bit Python environment, named `vim-env` in the vimfiles folder.
 This is where I install black, isort, pylint, etc. to keep my global Python install pristine.

 ~~~